 we will always get a list of options.

 It is just a different list.
 Fear of failure only holds as much power as you give it.
-If you recognise failure as just another list of options that you will enjoy working through fear will have no place.
+If you recognize failure as just another list of options that you will enjoy working through fear will have no place.

 As an example, let’s use a 'what if' statement: